PsychicCat/monero-nodejs/README.md

             unlockTime: (*number*), // number of blocks before tx is spendable (default is 0)
             pid: (*string*) // optional payment ID (a 64 character hexadecimal string used for identifying the sender of a payment)
         }

-* `callback` - a callback function that responds with an error or the response data in the following order: (*error, data*)

 Example response: